-The bottom line is that is something that requires a lot of careful study, though, however, to understand sort of the dynamics within the Houthis and sort of how that all works.
+The bottom line is that is something that requires a lot of careful study, though, however, to understand sort of the dynamics within eral countries, including Yemen.

 Focusing on AQAP, the rest of my comments will focus on Al Qaeda in the Arabian Peninsula, because this is probably the part of the story I think that is most poorly understood.
 You know, we have seen, with the rise of ISIS beginning in 2014, this understanding that ISIS declared this caliphate across much of Iraq and Syria, and then these so-called provinces elsewhere.